pozzo-research-group/HEAD/README.md

 ```bash
 pip install git+https://github.com/kiranvad/geomstats.git@shapematching_paper
 ```
+We will include experimental datasets into the paper folder.
 ## Example using the Gaussian function simulator can be performed as follows:

 Import the required function using the below code snippet: